Theres a good reason it cost's money to have it fixed.!!!

 We understand some people want to try themselves, to get it done cheaper or just to say they did it, but,,,, If you don't know what you're doing, you can cause un-seen damage and in many cases render the console un-fixable.

-8 reasons why not to do it yourself....
+8 reasons not to do it yourself....

-- Flexing or dropping the board can break solder under chips making it hard to find which chips solder is damaged without re-flowing or reballing solder on chips until its found.
+- Flexing or dropping the board can break solder under chips making it hard to find which chips have solder damaged without re-flowing or reballing solder on chips until its found.
 This is why all console manufactures press the board between plates in the console, or have many bolt points through board to casing.
 Its to draw off heat and help reduce board flexing when console is moved or heat expansion occurs from use.

 - You're bodies electro-static field can damage chips just by you touching them, if you don't take proper precautions and use correct tools and anti static equipment such as proper gloves and wrist cables and non magnetic tools.

 - Pulling off HDMI ports or usb ports before the solder is properly molten can cause copper tracers and pads on the board to be damaged causing extra work and sometimes extensive bridging with fine wire.
 There are 19 pins on a hdmi port of which 12 are vital.
 Repairing these parts is a detailed long delicate micro soldering process..

 - If you bridge and short pins on the HDMI port when trying to solder it back on without realising it, you may cause further damage when you assemble and power on console blowing other components or even the hdmi coder ic chip.